Who we are: a group of local enthusiastic volunteers who care about the environment and want to share our skills with the community.

 Who covers the cost of materials for repair?

 Participants may bring along items and materials that they think will be useful for repairing their broken item.
 Fixers will advise participants on where to purchase parts (if necessary), then they can bring those parts to a future workshop if they wish.
 Any use of new materials such as leads, plugs, globes or fuses will need to be brought in by the participant.

 How do workshop participants know what they will need to repair their broken item(s)?

 Some participants will have a good idea of the sorts of materials they will require to fix their broken item.

 Before each repair session, we will advertise which fixers are attending and their skill sets on our Facebook Page.
 We ask for a photo and/or explanation about the broken item to be sent to us ahead of time in order for the right material to be either sourced or purchased by the participants.

 Is it okay to repair proprietary products?

-This will be at the discretion of the item owner, and it is the owner’s responsibility to understand the impacts of tampering (e.g. unscrewing broken appliances) items upon any product warranty.
+This will be at the discretion of the item owner, and it is the owner’s responsibility to understand the impacts of tampering (e.g. unscrewing broken appliances) with items upon any product under warranty.
 Fixers also have the right to refuse to fix proprietary products.